debrup27/CalWatch/README.md

 # 🚀 Project Title

 CalWatch is your AI-powered fitness companion.
 Padma, driven by GROQ, tracks your calories and rewards your daily logs with Streak tokens via Monad Transactions on the Stellar blockchain.

-## 📌 Problem Statement

-Problem Statement 1: Weave AI magic with Groq

-# 🚀 Project Title

-CalWatch is your AI-powered fitness companion.
-Padma, driven by GROQ, tracks your calories and rewards your daily logs with Streak tokens via Monad Transactions on the Stellar blockchain.